amorris28/microbial_gwas/README.md

 `talapas-output/` is where model output from the talapas HPC cluster.

+`Figures/` contains figures output from scripts

+`Tables/` contains tables output from scripts

+`R/` Contains scripts that run plus helper functions

 ## Scripts

 ### R
 `R/` directory contains `R` scripts that run.

+`0_setup.R` has code to install all required packages.

-`clean_asvs.R` takes in the raw ASV table and munges it for analysis including performing the `varianceStabilizingTransformation` from `DESeq2`.
+`1_clean_sample_data.R` takes in the raw sample date file and munges it for analysis.

-`clean_metadata.R` takes in the raw sample date file and munges it for analysis.
+`2_clean_asvs.R` takes in the raw ASV table and munges it for analysis including

-`geodist_processing.R` takes in the raw GPS data and converts it to meters using UTM.
+`3_geodist_processing.R` takes in the raw GPS data and converts it to meters using UTM.

+`4_var_stab_transform.R` performs the `varianceStabilizingTransformation` from `DESeq2`.

-`combine_data.R` pulls in the asvs, sample data, and GPS data and combines them into a single data structure.
+`5_combine_data.R` pulls in the asvs, sample data, and GPS data and combines them into a single data structure.

-`var_comp.R` is the script that fits variance component models from the raw data.
-This is typically submitted to talapas and the output from talapas is `scp`ed into `talapas-output/`.
+`6_var_comp.R` is the script that fits variance component models from the raw data.
+This is typically submitted to the cluster and the output from the cluster is `scp`ed into `talapas-output/`.

-`analysis.R` is the primary file that presents the results and creates the figures and tables.
-This script can be rendered into `html` using `knitr::render`.
+`7_analysis.R` is the primary file that presents the results and creates the figures and tables.

 `functions.R` contains holds the user-made functions specific to this project.